Arkaaito/mentor_encyclopedia/all_things_forum_mentors/pedagogy.md

 Therefore, in addition to teaching concepts and job specific skills, we strive to teach students two additional _learning_ skills:

-1. How to precisely communicate a question or problem in a written format
+1. _Learn_ how to precisely communicate a question or problem in a written format
-2. How to research online and find out answers themselves
+2. _Learn_ how to research online and find out answers themselves

 ## Conceptual Teaching
 Student questions come in mainly three buckets: